 Jeremy Palmer is a veteran when it comes to speaking at internet marketing conferences.
 He is a vocal supporter and advocate for the performance marketing industry.
-Jeremy’s e-books, webinars, and videos have been watched by thousands of affiliates.
+Jeremy’s e-books, webinars, affiliate playbook, and videos have been watched by thousands of affiliates.

 In his session, Affiliate Playbook 2012 Edition, Jeremy discussed 12 plays your affiliate business needs to grow and thrive in 2012.
 These 12 plays will give you an unfair traffic advantage, skyrocket your conversions, and leave your competition in the dust – Could you ask for anything more?

 “So much has changed in the industry,” Jeremy said.
 “It used to be a lot easier to succeed, with little competition and relaxed policies for affiliates.
 Everything is more competitive today.
 You have to adapt, you can’t just throw in the towel.”
 That’s where Jeremy’s playbook comes into play.

 Back in 2006, there were dozens of video sharing sites, some are still around today, but at the end of the day, it’s the 95/5% rule.
 Meaning, 95% of traffic comes from YouTube.
 Therefore, you should focus on this medium.
 Jeremy said to look at the video in the same way you would look at free SEO submission sites – focus on one, not 358.
 Yet another reason to focus on YouTube is: it’s a bigger search engine in regards to queries than both Yahoo and Bing.